kit-yeung/ImageToText/backend/v2/README.md

 This project implements:

 -   Text Detection: Use CRAFT to detect text regions and crop image patches for recognition.
--   Text Recognition: Apply TrOCR for English printed/handwritten text.
--   Text Correction: Edit-distance candidate generation with BERT-MLM scoring for correction
+-   Text Extraction: Use EasyOCR and TrOCR engines to extract text from detected regions.
+Automatically selects the best OCR result based on accuracy metrics or predefined rules.
--   Evaluation Metrics: Measure performance using Word Error Rate (WER) and Character Error Rate (CER) with jiwer and editdistance.
+-   Evaluation Metrics: Measure performance using Word Error Rate (WER) and Character Error Rate (CER).
--   Dataset: Bentham Handwritten Dataset for training the TrOCR model on English handwritten text recognition tasks.
 -   Text Translation: Translate extracted text to the user-selected target language using Helsinki-NLP MarianMTModel.
 -   Frameworks: The Web API is built with Flask.